TexasDigitalLibrary/Vireo-vagrant/README.md

 Start Vireo
 -----------

 Follow these instructions to start Vireo.
+(Windows must use a shell with an SSH client, such as Git BASH, MINGW, etc. Alternatively have OpenSSH client installed.)

 1.	navigate to `Vireo-vagrant/[os]` directory
 2.	`vagrant ssh`